Augrabies Falls National Park: Animal and Plant Life

 There is an array of animal species on the 28 000 hectares of the Augrabies National Park.
 Game such as springbok, gemsbok and the endangered south-central black rhinoceros can be found here.
 Rare animals such as the Cape clawless otter can be spotted in the area, alongside the black-backed jackal, caracal, the bat-eared fox and the African wildcat.

-The Water Monitor, Africa's largest lizard, can be found along the water.
-The Doublebanded Sandgrouse can be found here, alongside the more commonly spotted Namaqua Sandgrouse.
+The Nile monitor, Africa's largest lizard, can be found along the water.
+The Double-banded sandgrouse can be found here, alongside the more commonly spotted Namaqua sandgrouse.

 These are found in freshwater systems, lagoons, and the sea so long as fresh drinking water is available.
 A prominent landmark in the park is Moon Rock, a large exfoliation dome measuring around 700 m by 100 m and 30 m high.

 Activities

-Apart from the Augrabies Falls, key activities in the park include night drives during peak season; the Gariep trail and the Klipspringer 3 day trail hike.
+Apart from the Augrabies Falls, key activities in the park include night drives during peak season; the Dassie trail and the Klipspringer 3 day trail hike.
 The Augrabies National Park is approximately an 8 hours drive from Cape Town, and 10 hours from Johannesburg.

+Trails

+There are two hiking trails, both are self-guided and have waymark signs.

+Dassie Trail

+The Dassie Trail is 5km in length.

+Klipspringer Trail

+The 3 day Klipspringer Trail is 14.4km in length.